 Feeding in the Winter

 The easiest method of feeding horses in winter is to feed them high-quality, free-choice forages.
 Most horses will eat approximately two per cent of their body weight in hay per day.
-Average daily free-choice intake of hay by a 600 kilogram (1320 pound) horse is 12 to 15 kilograms (26 to 33 pounds) per day or about a half of a 65 pound square bale per horse per day.
+Average daily free-choice intake of hay by a 600 kilogram (1,320 pound) horse is 12 to 15 kilograms (26 to 33 pounds) per day or about half of a 65-pound square bale per horse per day.

 If you are limit-feeding horses outdoors, adult horses being fed at maintenance require an additional two pounds more feed per day for every 5 C drop below the lower critical temperature of -15 C. At - 40 C, a mature horse will need 4.5 to five kilograms (10 to 12 pounds) more than it ate at temperatures above -15 C.

-Good quality hays have a high leaf to stem ratio (i.e. more leaf than stems).
+Good-quality hays have a high leaf-to-stem ratio (i.e. more leaf than stems).
 Feed your horse palatable hays.
-Mouldy, weed-ridden, coarse-stemmed hays do not taste good to horses and can hurt their mouths (i.e. prairie wool awns or thistles).
+Mouldy, weed-ridden, coarse-stemmed hays do not taste good to horses and can hurt their mouths (e.g. prairie wool awns or thistles).
 You can expect that they will not be eaten in sufficient amounts.

 Use good-quality, highly-digestible hays and supply a sufficient quantity.
 Coarse, over-mature hays are low in energy and high in indigestible fibre.
 In cold weather, when energy demands are high, over-mature hays will not supply sufficient energy and, if fed without sufficient water, can predispose the animal to digestive tract impactions.
 Alternatively, some grain can be added to the diet.
-Caution must be used when adding grain to the diets of horses unaccustomed to grain because founder (laminitis) may occur.
-All horses fed grain should be gradually adapted to small amounts of grain over a period of five to seven days depending on the total amount of grain they are fed.
+Caution must be used when adding grain to the diets of horses unaccustomed to grain, because laminitis or colic may occur.
+All horses fed grain should be gradually adapted to small amounts of grain over a period of five to seven days, depending on the total amount of grain they are fed.

 Water helps maintain appetite and digestive function.
 Provide adequate heated water (between 2 C and 10 C) if possible.
 Horses must drink to eat and must eat to drink.
 Snow is not a suitable substitute for water.